-Ramez Naam is a computer scientist, investor, and the award-winning author of five books.
+Ramez Naam is a computer scientist, Climate tech investor, and the award-winning author of five books.

-In addition to his energy analysis, Ramez is an investor in numerous startups in the fields of energy, sustainability, and AI; a member of the Advisory Board of Shell’s New Energies division; a board member of the cleantech investing group E8 Angels and the founder and leader of the first AngelList syndicate devoted to clean technology.
+Ramez focuses his time on climate and energy, as a frequent public speaker on the inevitability and increasing price advantage of clean energy; and as an investor in and advisor to clean energy, mobility, and climate-related startups around the world in fields of energy, sustainability, and AI; a member of the Advisory Board of Shell’s New Energies division; a board member of the cleantech investing group E8 Angels and the founder and leader of the first AngelList syndicate devoted to clean technology.
+He is also launching a new venture capital firm focused primarily on climate and clean energy.

 Ramez’s work has appeared in or been quoted in The New York Times, The Wall Street Journal, The Economist, The Atlantic, Slate, Business Week, Discover, Wired, and Scientific American.
 He’s appeared on MSNBC, on Yahoo Finance, and has spoken to corporate CEOs and boards on six continents, from Istanbul to Shanghai; from Buenos Aires to Washington DC.